JS00001/wallo-api/README.md

 > [!NOTE]
 > The course will NOT be published to the database/users until you run the `yarn publish-courses:dev/prod` command.
 You can read more about this below.

+### Creating course content

+- Any markdown file in content/<course>/content can be used as a 'slide' in a lesson.
+Each lesson takes an array of markdown files that will be displayed.
+- Markdown files can use any formatting that is supported by the markdown parser.
+This includes headers, lists, images, and more.
+- We offer a few special syntaxes that are non-standard markdown.
+These are
+  - `{definition: <term> | <definition>}`: This will create underlined text, that, when clicked, will show the definition.
+  - `{info: <text>}`: This will create a blue box with the text inside of it.
+  - `{warning: <text>}`: This will create a red box with the text inside of it.

 ## Publishing courses to users